Jacopo-DM/GitTutorial/docs/index.md

 Hopefully, you landed on this page after opening the link given to you on the day of the event, or as one of the pre-session reviewers, if you stumbled upon this page by accident please bare in mind this website was designed to go hand-in-hand with a physical workshop and isn't meant to be used as a standalone resource.

-Find the slides for the workshop at [INSERT LINK TO SLIDES].
+Find the slides for the workshop at [this google drive link](https://docs.google.com/presentation/d/19a3nwVZPFIR5HiEy42X1cYcuCPnH8ggN3B_XZ61tvss/edit?usp=sharing).

 ## :octicons-git-merge-16: What is Git?